 Forest City Involved Fathers aims to promote awareness in the London-Middlesex region regarding the importance of responsible father involvement and the unique perspective that fathers bring in the life of a child, the family and the community.

 An online parenting resource for dads written by dads.

-NEW The Dad Vibe www.thedadvibe.com/blog/
+The Dad Vibe www.thedadvibe.com/blog/

 A parenting blog by a Canadian dad.

 About Kids Health www.aboutkidshealth.ca

 A project of the Hospital for Sick Children, this website is a comprehensive, interactive and accessible on-line resource for families with information on child development, common health problems and health care.
 Also includes a Just for Kids section, featuring games and narrated animation.